bcgov/nr-repository-composer/README.md

 docker run --rm -it -v ${PWD}:/src ghcr.io/bcgov-nr/nr-repository-composer:latest -- nr-repository-composer:gh-maven-build
 ```

-The examples map the current working directory to the '/src' directory inside of the container which is the directory the generator outputs to.
+The examples map the current working directory to the '/src' directory inside of the container image.
+The generator container image uses '/src' as its working directory and will read and write files at that location.

 ### Local